 These generators are also safe for all of your sensitive electronics, and as solar power technology continues to improve, they're quickly closing the gap between solar power and other portable power options.

 When you hear the phrase "camping generators," you might think "loud" and "annoying."
 Not anymore.
 New inverter generators are basically the broadband replacement to old conventional camping generators, which are now as unpopular as dial-up internet service.

 The state-of-the-art technology was very expensive several years ago.
 However, prices and noise levels have dropped significantly recently.
 Recreational generators are finally appreciated by RV enthusiasts and tailgaters.

-Emergency generators, however, feature larger and more powerful engines designed to restore power to mission critical appliances like refrigerators, sump pumps, televisions and lights.
+Emergency portable generators, however, feature larger and more powerful engines designed to restore power to mission-critical appliances like refrigerators, sump pumps, televisions, and lights.